ironheart122/ironheart122/README.md

 Senior Software Engineer specializing in scalable, event-driven production systems.

-With 10+ years of experience across fintech, edtech, web3, AI, and mobile, I design and ship high-throughput systems end-to-end - from data modeling and backend architecture to frontend and mobile applications.
+With 10+ years of experience across fintech, edtech, proptech, AI, and mobile, I design and ship high-throughput systems end-to-end - from data modeling and backend architecture to frontend and mobile applications.

 I’ve worked with international teams across the UK, US, Japan, and the Middle East, delivering production-grade systems with a focus on scalability, reliability, and maintainability.